-List All Names in the UConnectTM Phonebook
+List All Names in the UConnect® Phonebook

-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names." - The UConnect[TM] system will play the names of all the phone book entries. - To call one of the names in the list, press the "Voice Recognition' button during the playing of the desired name, and say "Call."
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names." - The UConnect® system will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the VOICE RECOGNITION button during the playing of the desired name, and say "Call."